CaveSurveying/tunnelx/symbols/helpfile.md

 The colour set when '`name="default"`' applies to all remaining areas.

-# Import relaying sketches
+# Changes to centreline and loop closures

-When the centreline gets extended and interlinked to other caves so that it changes form, it is necessary to recreate it and then import the drawn sketches distorting them to the new centeline
+When the centreline gets extended and interlinked to other caves so that it changes due to loop closures it is necessary to reimport the centreline and then reimport the drawn sketches distorting them to this new centeline

-[keeping them separate]

 # Frame #